Choose your words

 What is good grammar and why do I need it?

-More than once I’ve heard people say that when it comes to writing well, using proper grammar, usage, and punctuation doesn’t really matter.
+More than once, I’ve heard people say that when it comes to writing well, using proper grammar, usage, and punctuation doesn’t really matter.
 What matters is that you write how you feel.
 To some extent, there is a little truth in that.
 But why not write what you feel and write it correctly so that your mistakes don’t get in the way of someone understanding what you’ve written?

 And if you want to publish a book someday and decide to write and submit a book proposal, you had better make sure it isn’t riddled with grammatical or punctuation errors.
 With all that in mind, below are several topics that are common sticking points for people who are writing in English.